 Rika Monzawa is a second-year master’s student at the International Peace and Co-existence Program of Hiroshima University’s Graduate School of Humanities and Social Sciences.
 For her research topic, “A Study of High School Students’ Views on “Peace” in Hiroshima, she surveys the youth of Hiroshima to find out what kind of values for peace they hold and how Hiroshima as a place and peace education in Hiroshima influence them.
-From April 2022, Rika is mainly responsible for the Japanese social media management and website updates of NERPS.
+From April 2022, Rika has been mainly responsible for the Japanese social media management and website updates of NERPS.

 Former Student Fellows and Research Assistants